axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-telegram/reference-destinations-telegram/_index.md

 | Type:    | string          |
 | Default: | ${MESSAGE} \\") |

 *Description:* Specifies the content of the message.
-The {{% productparam "abbrev" %}} application will automatically encode the content of this option using the `url-encode()` template function.
+The {{% param "product.abbrev" %}} application will automatically encode the content of this option using the `url-encode()` template function.

 {{% include-headless "chunk/option-source-time-reopen.md" %}}